Learn About The Law

 b.
 No misdemeanor conviction occurred during or as a result of employment in a capacity regulated by this chapter.

-(4) Must not have been, as a juvenile, adjudicated delinquent for conduct which, if committed by an adult would constitute a felony, unless and until that person has reached his or her twenty-first birthday;
+(4) Must not have been, as a juvenile, adjudicated delinquent for conduct which, if committed by an adult would constitute a felony, unless and until that person has reached a twenty-first birthday;

 (5) If served in the armed forces, must not have been dishonorably discharged;

-(6) Must not be a member or employee of any law-enforcement organization, as defined by the Council of Police Training;
+(6) Must not be a member or employee of any law-enforcement organization, as defined by the Police Officer Standards and Training Commission;

 (7) Must meet and maintain the qualifications set and approved by the Board of Examiners.